 What will airport firefighters learn?

-On completion of this course, the airport firefighter will be able to:
+On completion of this course, training participants will be able to:

 - perform search and rescue operations.

 This course is beneficial to firefighters who have already attended Basic Structural Firefighting Courses, Advanced Structural Courses and Basic ARFF Courses.

 - possess basic technical skills (be certified in the use of respiratory protective equipment);

 - be physically capable of performing strenuous work during the performance of the practical training sessions and therefore meet the

 medical requirements of their Authority Having Jurisdiction (AHJ);